javierdiegof/HaskellSMV/README.md

 **digit** &nbsp; ::= &nbsp; "1" &nbsp; | &nbsp; "2" &nbsp; | &nbsp; ... &nbsp; | &nbsp; "9"

-Note: Even though the only type of variable is boolean and declaration could be avoided, it is a good practice to declare them, it is easier to extend the verifier to other types of variables by explicitly requiring the user to declare them.
+Note: Even though the only type of variable is boolean and declaration could be avoided, it is a good practice to declare them and it is easier to extend the verifier to other types of variables by explicitly requiring the user to declare them.

 ### Input variables
 These are nondeterministic variables that can be true or false at any point in time, generally used to denote input variables to the system over which the designer has no control.
 They are not used to identify states and cannot be used inside a specification.